corbane/Libx.Fix.AutoCameraTarget/readme.md

 This code is intended to be practical and fast.

 If the rotation is not correctly targeted, the standard shortcuts `Ctrl+Shift+RMB` are still active and you can use it.

-**ISSUE**:

-Intersections are computed only with their bounding box for:
-- block instances, extrusion or curve.
-- Objects created in wireframe mode until the display mode is set to Shaded, Rendered, or other.

-Linked file objects are ignored.

-From about 10,000 objects in the views, a slowdown can be felt at the start of a rotation.